AguaClara/Textbook/Sedimentation/Sed_Design.rst

 .. _heading_Sed_Tank_Velocity_Flow:

-Comparison of velocities and flow in sedimentation tank
+Comparison of Velocities and Flow in Sedimentation Tank
 ========================================================

 To understand how water flows in the sedimentation tank, we must understand how the water velocity changes with the geometry.
-There are four distinct zones in the sedimentation tank: 1) the velocity of water exiting the diffusers, 2) the velocity of water moving through the floc blanket, 3) the velocity of water that enters the plate settlers, and 4) the velocity of water through the plate settlers.
+There are four distinct zones in the sedimentation tank:

+#.
+The velocity of water exiting the diffusers.
+#.
+The velocity of water moving through the floc blanket.
+#.
+The velocity of water that enters the plate settlers.
+#.
+The velocity of water through the plate settlers.

 The geometry of the sedimentation tank changes in these four zones, so we will follow these changes to make sure that we understand the conservation of flow.
 The flow going through the sedimentation tank is the same everywhere, but average velocities are different.
 The fact that flow rate is velocity multiplied by area, :math:`Q = \bar v * A`, will be our guiding principle.
 In all cases,

 | :math:`Q_{Sed} =` flow rate through each sedimentation tank
 | :math:`W_{Sed} =` width of each sedimentation tank